pidoshva/posted-projects/UVSim/README.md

             BRANCHZERO - 42 - Branch Memory Address - Branch to a specific location in memory if the accumulator is zero.
             HALT       - 43 - None                  - Pause the program.

-    Once you're done with your program you can save it or quit.
-Have fun!

 #Everything that follows are individual file explanations for developers.
 # File: main.cpp